hiccius/OpenGL/07-advanced/README.md

     - Different data for each instance can be passed to the vertex shader using **instanced arrays**.
 They are defined as another vertex attribute (stored in a different vertex buffer object) that has a different **attribute divisor** from the default (0 - which updates it for every vertex).
 A value of 1 updates it every instance, 2 every two instances, and so on.

 - The **rasterizer** can introduce **aliasing** when transforming vertex data into fragments.
 These **jagged edges** can be reduced with **anti-aliasing** techniques such as **SSAA** (Super Sample Anti-Aliasing) - which involves using a high resolution renderbuffer that is then downsampled but is **not efficient**) - or **MSAA** (Multi Sample Anti-Aliasing) - which involves increasing the number of **sample points** per pixel and, depending on how many **subsamples** are covered by the shape, the color contribution to the framebuffer varies.
 MSAA surrounds hard edges with lighter colors, giving them a **smoother** appearance.
 This technique also requires for depth and stencil buffers to have a higher resolution.
     - For off-screen MSAA, **multisample buffers** acting as **attachments** (texture attachments and renderbuffer objects) to framebuffers need to be created manually.
 To sample the framebuffer in the fragment shader it first needs to be **resolved** - downscaled - to an intermediate framebuffer with a **non-multisampled texture** attachment.
-After **blitting** the image, the color texture attached to the intermediate framebuffer can be sampled in the fragment shader.
+After this process (called **blitting**), the color texture attached to the intermediate framebuffer can be sampled in the fragment shader.
     - **Multisampled textures** can also be passed to the fragment shader and each subsample accessed in order to develop custom anti-aliasing techniques.

 ### Examples